WiiLink24/web/src/content/guide/board.md

 2. Follow the on-screen instructions.

-3. Once the Patcher is Complete, You can return to the Wii Menu.
+3. Once the patcher is finished, you can return to the Wii Menu.

 <l class="notice success fullwidth">Congrats!
 You've installed the Wii Mail Service on your Console!
 You can use the service to your hearts content once again!</l>
 ___